 The Bumble app has three modes: Bumble Date, Bumble BFF, and Bumble Bizz.
 Download Bumble, and you’ll have access to all of ‘em.
 Once you register an account, you’ll be taken to a home screen where you can choose one of the three modes.
 Scroll to the right to find Bumble BFF, and start building a profile to connect with potential friends nearby.

-If you’re already a Date user, you can open the app and click the “Bumble Date” icon at the top of your screen.
-You’ll be brought to that same home screen and can switch modes to BFF from there.
+If you’re already a Date user, you can open the app and click the gray silhouette at the bottom left of your screen.
+Then, hit the setting icon and you’ll be brought to a menu where you can switch modes to BFF.

 (Pro-tip: In a relationship?
 Or just not focusing on romance right now?
 If you want to remove Bumble Date from your app altogether, you can!
-On the home screen, click the grey “X” in the upper left corner of the Bumble Date option.)
+Here’s how.)

 Build your best profile

 Now you’re registered on the app, build out your Bumble BFF profile.
 You’ll have the best experience if you use all the photo fields and complete the entire About section.